Hiro-824/sentence-builder-v3/explanation.md

 ### **VII.
 Conclusion**

-The **Sentence Builder** is an exemplary project that stands at the intersection of web development and computational linguistics.
+The **Syntablo** is an exemplary project that stands at the intersection of web development and computational linguistics.
 It is not merely a web app but a fully-realized educational tool with a powerful, custom-built grammar engine.
 The architecture is robust, the implementation is polished, and the core concept is innovative.
 It demonstrates a deep understanding of both the technical and theoretical challenges involved in building such a system.